erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ![Angles and angular velocity comparison of point mass and distributed mass pendulum.](./figures/dp-2d-distmass-inertias.svg){ #fig:distmass-impact-plot }

+We can see a strong impact of the rotational inertia of the lower link, which changes the movement of the system.
+Of note is how the lower link now pushes the upper link a lot more, instead of only hanging below it.
+This is important as a rope cannot transmit such a force.
+So the CMG platform should probably use rods, instead of ropes to attach to the hook of the crane.
+Also, this points to a limitation of the model, as the upper link is modeled as a rod, not a flexible rope.
+In strong oscillations we should therefore expect to see a difference in behavior between our model and the real world.

 ### 3d Model

 Now lets look at some simulations of our 3d pendulum.